 Effective January 2014, any licensee ordered to complete remedial education must attend a full-day eight-hour class in person at DPOR.
 Classes are free, taught by certified DPOR staff, and offered once a month at DPOR offices in the Perimeter Center, 9960 Mayland Drive, Board Room 2 (directions here).

-To register, contact the Board office at (804) 367-2785 or email@example.com.
+To sign up for a class, complete the Registration Form or contact the Board office at (804) 367-2785 or firstname.lastname@example.org.
 Pre-registration is strongly encouraged, and walk-ins can only be accommodated if space is available.

 All class participants must be a member of the Responsible Management team listed on the contractor license.
 You must bring a photo ID with you to registration.
 Credit will not be given unless you attend the entire length of the full-day class.